thebrandzzy/larapush-cdn/README.md

 ### 🌀 Do the Maths Yourself

-We have customers with over 20 Million Tokens.
-Using our services since multiple years.
+We have multiple customers with over 20 Million subscribers using our services since multiple years.

 #### SASS Services charges